0tii/bike24-challenge/README.md

 ## Pitfalls

 Of course there were some pitfalls implemented into the requirement.
 One of them being duplicate product names.
-Since product names can be identical between different products, the product id was used to differentiate between products.
+Since product names can be identical between different products, the product id was used to differentiate between products, as identical names are a 'to be expected' edge case.

+Additionally, the taxRate provided should be used to calculate the gross amount.
+When looking at BIKE24 web shop, we see that for private customers, the tax is included in the unit price.
+However, in this scenario, the tax has to be added to the unit price and therefore increases the total gross price, as opposed to being included.